johann-solo/oliveandmango.github.io/site/content/blog/2018-11-18-apple-kuchen-bars-with-a-spiced-salted-pecan-caramel.md

 9. Sprinkle over apples.
 Bake 60-70 minutes or until golden brown and apples are tender.
 Cool completely on a wire rack.
 10. While the bars are baking, prepare the caramel.
 Place the pecan butter, maple syrup, vanilla, apple pie spice and sea salt into a small bowl and whisk.
 Add one or two tablespoons of warm water as needed to thin out, until you get a caramel-like texture
 11. Slice into squares and serve with a generous drizzle of the pecan caramel.

+### Recipe Notes
-12. To make your own pecan butter, toast pecans in the oven until golden brown.
+To make your own pecan butter, toast pecans in the oven until golden brown.
 Let cool and blend in a food processor for a couple minutes, until it forms a creamy butter.

 Adapted from _Taste of Home_ and _The Green Life_